Shincheonji Church of Jesus: Threats towards Shincheonji

 On April 4, 2020, a 39-year-old man threw a rock at the Ulsan branch church building, breaking a glass window at the front entrance.
-His stated motivation was his thinking Shicheonji members spread COVID-19.
+His stated motivation was his thinking Shincheonji members spread COVID-19.
 On August 26, 2020, he was found guilty of property damage and was sentenced to six months in prison, with two years suspended sentence, and 80 hours of mandated volunteer work.

 On 21 September 2020, the Daejeon branch church received an anonymous threat letter containing a strange white powder, later identified by the Chemical Safety Agency and the Geumgang Basin Environment Agency to be cyanide; a USB drive containing a Bitcoin address; and a message demanding ₩14.4 billion.
 The anonymous message stated harm would come upon Shincheonji congregants if the requested money was not deposited.
 The case is still under investigation, and police have ruled the threatening letter was originally addressed to a different Shincheonji building in Gyeonggi Province.